Space-Robotics-Laboratory/ClimbLab/README.md

 [2] Kentaro Uno et al., "[Gait Planning for a Free-Climbing Robot Based on Tumble Stability](https://ieeexplore.ieee.org/document/8700455)", Proceedings of the 2019 IEEE/SICE International Symposium on System Integration (SII), Paris, France, 2019, pp. 289-294, [doi: 10.1109/SII.2019.8700455](https://doi.org/10.1109/SII.2019.8700455).

-[3] Warley F. R. Ribeiro et al., "[Dynamic Equilibrium of Climbing Robots based on Stability Polyhedron for Gravito-Inertial Acceleration]()", Proceedings of the 23rd International Conference on Climbing and Walking Robots and the Support Technologies for Mobile Machines, (remote conference), 2020.
+[3] Warley F. R. Ribeiro et al., "[Dynamic Equilibrium of Climbing Robots based on Stability Polyhedron for Gravito-Inertial Acceleration](https://clawar.org/conference-proceedings/clawar-conference/clawar-2020-proceedings/)", Proceedings of the 23rd International Conference on Climbing and Walking Robots and the Support Technologies for Mobile Machines, Moscow, Russian Federation, 2020, pp. 297-304, [doi: 10.13180/clawar.2020.24-26.08.18](https://doi.org/10.13180/clawar.2020.24-26.08.18).

 ## FAQ
-Please contact us (limb@astro.mech.tohoku.ac.jp) if there is any question or suggestion
+Please contact us (limb[at]astro.mech.tohoku.ac.jp) if there is any question or suggestion